universenox/tuple_map/README.md

 felds, the first 8B.
 When we access the first two values, assuming Tuple is 64B aligned, we will pull in 56B of garbage into our cache.

 With tuple_map, however, each field gets its own vector.
-Accessing a single integer will hence pull in 7 others of its kind.
+Accessing the first int32_t will hence pull in 15 others of its kind.

 I performed a benchmark where I randomly generated N values, and access the two integers for N random keys.